Back To Search Results

 BPH

 MRI delineates zonal anatomy, its elements, and gland volume as well as zonal volume.
-BPH appears as heterogenous TZ on T2WI.
+BPH appears as a heterogenous TZ on T2WI.
 Due to glandular or stromal tissue enlargement, enlarged nodules in BPH show increased or decreased signals on T2WI.
 Glandular enlargement appears as bright signals on T2WI, while fibromuscular and stromal elements are dark on T2WI.
 Estimation of stromal and glandular ratio helps to choose appropriate medical therapy.[4]
 Stromal enlargement may mimic transitional zone cancer due to low intensity on T2WI, diffusion restriction, and contrast enhancement, similar to prostatic carcinoma.
-Stromal hyperplasia can be differentiated by having a more well defined and encapsulated appearance.[5]
+Stromal hyperplasia can be differentiated by having a more well-defined and encapsulated appearance.[5]

 On MRI, BPH can be divided into seven types.
 Type 0= no/little zonal enlargement.
 Type 2= retrourethral.
 Type 3= retrourethral+ bilateral TZ.
 Type 4= pedunculated (multiple or solitary).
 Type 5= pedunculated + bilateral TZ +/- retrourethral.
 Type 6= subtrigonal or ectopic enlargement.
 Type 7= other combinations.
-Besides diagnosing BPH, MRI plays an important role in identifying carcinoma when a patient with BPH has increased PSA and suspicious or at high risk for developing prostate cancer.[4]
+Besides diagnosing BPH, MRI plays an important role in identifying carcinoma when a patient with BPH has increased PSA and is suspicious or at high risk for developing prostate cancer.[4]

 Prostate Infection

 Bacterial prostatitis is acute or chronic and is more common in the peripheral zone.
 Acute prostatitis appears T2 hyperintense with increased contrast enhancement.
 Chronic prostatitis is usually hypointense on T2 and shows poor contrast enhancement.
 Chronic prostatitis demonstrates increased diffuse restriction due to inflammatory cell infiltrate.
 These findings mimic prostatic carcinoma.
 However, the degree of diffusion restriction is lower than carcinoma.
-Non-necrotic granulomatous prostatitis also appears hypointense on T2 with diffusion restriction, but on the contrary to chronic prostatitis, there is no enhancement on postcontrast imaging.
+Non-necrotic granulomatous prostatitis also appears hypointense on T2 with diffusion restriction, but contrary to chronic prostatitis, there is no enhancement on postcontrast imaging.
 The necrotic area of granulomatous prostatitis shows an increased signal on T2WI.
-In patients with extra-prostatic extension of the granulomas, it's challenging to differentiate them from carcinoma.[5][6]
+In patients with extra-prostatic extension of the granulomas, it's challenging to differentiate them from carcinomas.[5][6]
+Prostatitis may progress into abscesses, which is hyperintense on T2, hypointense on T1, and show peripheral contrast enhancement.
+The abscesses show diffusion restriction and low ADC value.[7]

 Prostate Malignancy

+MRI is also used to assess metastases that are not visualized on the bone scan or CT.
+It's also used to evaluate pathological fractures and associated complications.
 PI-RADS- Prostate Imaging Reporting and Data System is a standardized classification based on mp-MRI findings updated in 2015, known as PI-RADS version 2 = PI-RADS™ v2.
 According to it, the presence of clinically significant carcinoma is categorized into the following:

-• PI-RADS 1- Highly unlikely-Normal T2WI and DW/ADC.
+• PI-RADS 1: Highly unlikely; normal T2WI and diffusion-weighted (DW)/ADC

-• PI-RADS 2 – Unlikely-Circumscribed heterogeneity on T2WI and hypointensity PZ on DW/ADC (see Image.
-MRI Prostate, PIRADS-3).
+• PI-RADS 2: Unlikely-circumscribed; heterogeneity on T2WI and hypointensity PZ on DW/ADC (see Image.
+Magnetic Resonance Image of Prostate, Imaging Reporting and Data System-2 Classification)

-• PI-RADS 4 –Likely- Non circumscribed </= 1.5 cm lesion, moderately homogenously hypointense on T2WI; hyperintensity on DW & hypointense on ADC (see Image.
-MRI Prostate, PIRADS-2).
+• PI-RADS 4: Likely; non circumscribed </= 1.5 cm lesion, moderately homogenously hypointense on T2WI; hyperintensity on DW and hypointense on ADC

-• PI-RADS 5 – Highly likely- similar to PI-RADS 4 but lesion > 1.5 cm or extra-prostatic extension.
+• PI-RADS 5: Highly likely; similar to PI-RADS 4 but lesion > 1.5 cm or extra-prostatic extension

 Ultrasonography

 Ultrasound is widely available for prostate evaluation but also for performing guided prostatic biopsy.
-Transabdominal (TAUS) or transrectal (TRUS) sonography can be used to evaluate the prostate, and transrectal is preferred for biopsy.
+Transabdominal (TAUS) or transrectal sonography can be used to evaluate the prostate, and transrectal is preferred for biopsy.
 See Image.
 Transrectal Ultrasound Guided Biopsy of the Prostate.
-The prostate is examined with TAUS by a transducer placing just above the pubic symphysis with a fluid-filled urinary bladder serving as an acoustic window.
+The prostate is examined with TAUS by a transducer placed just above the pubic symphysis with a fluid-filled urinary bladder serving as an acoustic window.
 The average normal measurements are 3.75 to 4.00 × 2.5 to 3.00 × 3.1 to 3.8 cm (width x height x length) with a volume of 20 to 25 cm.
 The prostate volume is calculated using the formula for measuring any ellipsoidal structure is 0.5236 × height (H) × width (W) × length (L).[10]

 TAUS is limited in obese patients, and in those, bladder filling is not possible to correctly evaluate prostate volume.
 TRUS is performed in such cases.
-TRUS is also necessary for suspected prostatic pathology during the clinical exam, increased prostate-specific antigen (PSA) in the blood serum, prostatic inflammation/abscess, and follow up of prostatic cancer, as TRUS allows detailed evaluation of the prostate.
+TRUS is also necessary for suspected prostatic pathology during the clinical exam, increased prostate-specific antigen (PSA) in the blood serum, prostatic inflammation/abscess, and follow-up of prostatic cancer, as TRUS allows detailed evaluation of the prostate.

 For TRUS, an endorectal transducer having a frequency of 8 to 10 MHz is delicately inserted into the rectum.
 Prostate volume is measured similarly to TRAS by obtaining width, height, and length.
 The gland is evaluated for its shape, symmetry, echogenicity, and integrity of the prostatic capsule.
 Periprostatic structures, e.g., seminal vesicles, neurovascular bundles, and blood vessels, are assessed for any abnormality, especially in suspected prostate carcinoma.[11]
+Elastography is a vital aid performed during TRUS to evaluate the firmness of the prostate tissue.
+The areas of increased firmness are often identified on elastography, which does not show any abnormal echogenicity on grayscale imaging.

 Benign Prostatic Hyperplasia

-TAS OR TRUS assesses the prostate volume to determine the course of management, i.e., prostatic volume more than 80 cm3 qualifies for open surgery-adenomectomy; otherwise, transurethral resection is the choice for management.
+TAS OR TRUS assesses the prostate volume to determine the course of management, ie, prostatic volume more than 80 cm3 qualifies for open surgery-adenomectomy; otherwise, transurethral resection is the choice for management.
 European Association of Urology (EAU) suggests measuring prostatic volume via TRUS and residual urinary bladder post-void urine volume through TAUS.
 Ultrasound examination should be supplemented by visualization of the upper urinary tract to assess the degree of urinary tract dilatation.

 Prostate Inflammation